What sort of things can I talk about in counselling?

 It is helpful when parents/carers are supportive and accepting of counselling.
 If the child/young person wishes to discuss their experiences in counselling with you, it can be helpful to offer a listening ear, without pressurising them for more information than they wish to share.

-Network also provides affordable counselling for adults at its premises in Stoke Bishop.
+Network also provides affordable counselling for adults at its premises in Filton.
 Please see our pages on adult counselling for more information.